DevCabin/scambomb.com-public/README.md

-# ScamBomb.com - Stop Scams in One Click
+# ScamBomb.com - Defuse Scams.
+Before they blow up in your face.

 ## 🎯 Mission & Goals